 Two Days, A Lifetime Changed: My Brain Surgery Story

-On the 6th of July, I walked into Wellington Hospital for a procedure that would change my life: brain surgery to correct and obliterate an arteriovenous malformation (AVM) in my left parietal lobe.
+On the 6th of June 2025, I walked into Wellington Hospital for a procedure that would change my life: brain surgery to correct and obliterate an arteriovenous malformation (AVM) in my left parietal lobe.

 But I did.